 Participants do not need previous experience or expertise with photography to participate.
 Participants also may use smart phones for taking photographs.

-NOTE: The Tzilum Intensive will require an additional $150 charge for teens who choose and are selected to participate in this Intensive.
+NOTE: The Tzilum Expedition will require an additional $150 charge for teens who choose and are selected to participate in this Expedition.

 - Gain a deeper understanding of community needs